zowe/docs-site/docs/user-guide/configure-zowe-ha-server.md

 This command enables you to start multiple instances of a same component which eliminate single points of failure to ensure continuous Zowe components operations.

-If you have more than one Zowe high available instance, You can use the optional parameter `JOBNAME` with the START command to distinguish the Zowe high available instances from each other.
+If you intend to have more than one Zowe high available instance running concurrently, You can use the optional parameter `JOBNAME` with the START command to distinguish the Zowe high available instances from each other.

 ```
 S ZWESLSTC,HAINST=<ha-instance-id>,JOBNAME=<instance-job-name>